TrevorHD/Pathfinder/README.md

 **PathfinderInfo** *(.Rmd)* - R Markdown used to create a detailed description of what this project is.

 **PathfinderInfo** *(.pdf)* - A more detailed description of what this project is and how it works.

+**PathPlots** *(.jpeg)* - An example of a terrain map, along with paths that the four algorithms took for a single simulation.

+**AlgorithmPerformance** *(.jpeg)* - Statistics on the performance of the four algorithms over 5000 simulations.
+Two plots (a density plot and a boxplot) show distribution of path resistances, and a barplot shows the proportion of simulations that each algorithm won (i.e. had the lowest path resistance).
+The dashed lines in the boxplot represent the mean path resistance.